zhoubihn/clisp-notes/key-points.md

 This rule is the same as how members in a list are separated.
 See, subsection [S-expressions and Lists](#S-expressions-and-Lists).

-An *atom* in Lisp is an expression (a form) that is not built of other independent Lisp expressions (forms).

 The following objects are atoms in Lisp:
 * a number, including